Residence Halls & Eastview Terrace

 Refunds for unused dining dollars will not be given at the end of the contracted period.
 Students are encouraged to monitor their dining dollar balance and modify the meal plan level as necessary.
-Refunds are not given if a student schedules classes that conflict with the meal schedule or who choose not to eat in the dining commons.
+Refunds are not given if a student schedules classes that conflict with the meal schedule or if a student chooses not to eat in the dining commons.
 All unused dining dollars remaining at the time of withdrawal or approved contract release will be credited at face value.
-A credit will not be given for an account with less than a $5.00 balance.
+A credit will not be given for an account with less than a $5 balance.

 The room rate and Campus Meal Plan base cost will be credited on prorated daily refund schedule after the student has received an approved Housing Contract release or officially withdrawals from the University.
 The refund amount is based on the date of the Housing Contract cancellation.
 The refund will be applied to the student’s Bursar account and will be refunded less any outstanding charges against the account.

-Maintenance needs, problems, or questions regarding a student room or hall should be discussed with Housing staff for the student's residence hall.
+Students who have maintenance needs, problems, or questions about their room or hall should talk to Housing staff for their residence hall.
 Maintenance problems should be reported to the appropriate area Housing office in a timely manner.

-A student who has requested a repair to an item in his or her room can expect this repair to be completed during regular business hours.
+Students who request a repair to an item in their room can expect the repair to be completed during regular business hours.
 For the safety and security of residents, it may be necessary to reassign the occupants to a different room to perform some types of maintenance.

 Maintenance personnel may enter a student room to perform preventative maintenance, needed repairs identified during a room inspection, or an emergency repair.
 If an employee enters a student room when the student is not present, the employee will leave a form stating the time, date, and reasons for entering the room.
 Although a student may ask to schedule an appointment for a repair, it will be determined by Housing, on a case-by-case basis, if the situation can wait or be scheduled at the convenience of the student.